Frequently Asked Questions

 Could you recommend some crew or production companies?

 As a government agency, we are unable to make referrals, as we must treat everyone equally.
-However, there is a production guide which allows vendors to register for listings.
+However, there is a production guide that allows vendors to register for listings.
 Please visit the “Links” button for links to the Miami Production Guide.